Josephine Jacobsen: Honors

 William Jay Smith of The New York Times Book Review praised Jacobsen's "observant eye and varied interest" and her "broad range of skillfully handled stanza forms."

 Joyce Carol Oates also of The New York Times Book Review compared Jacobsen with John Crowe Ransom, Emily Dickinson, and Elizabeth Bishop, all of whose poetry is "fastidiously imagined, brilliantly pared back, miniature narrative that always yields up a small shock of wonder."

 A Washington Post Book World review of her short stories wrote that Jacobsen is certain of "what is and is not important, and why.
 These stories, consequently, have a bracing rigor about them, a keen independence, and the clean ring of truth."

 Personal life

-Her husband was Eric Jacobsen, a tea importer.
-They were "happily" married for 63 years until he died in 1995.
+Jacobsen married Eric Jacobsen, a tea importer, in 1932, "remaining happily with her husband" for 63 years until his death in 1995.

 Jacobsen's husband Eric died suddenly in December 1995.
 They had been living in an apartment at Broadmead, a Retirement community in Cockeysville, Maryland, outside Baltimore.
 After her husband's death and after several falls, Josephine moved from their apartment to assisted living at Broadmead.

 Jacobsen died on July 9, 2003, at Broadmead.
 She was 94.

 A memorial Mass was offered for Jacobsen on September 4, 2003, at the Marikle Chapel of the Annunciation at the College of Notre Dame of Maryland.